Workers' self-management: Yugoslavia

 At the height of the Cold War, Yugoslavia, as a consequence of the Tito-Stalin split, pursued and advocated for, what was officially called, socialist self-management in distinction from the Eastern Bloc countries, all of which practiced central planning and centralized management of their economies.
 It replaced central planning with planning basic proportions that was supposed to stop "the chaos of social production and distribution that is innate to capitalism".
 It was organized according to the theories of Josip Broz Tito and more directly Edvard Kardelj.
 Yugoslav economist Branko Horvat also made a significant contribution to the theory of workers' self-management (radničko samoupravljanje) as practiced in Yugoslavia.
 Due to Yugoslavia's neutrality and its leading role in the Non-Aligned Movement, Yugoslav companies exported to both Western and Eastern markets.
 Yugoslav companies carried out construction of numerous major infrastructural and industrial projects in Africa, Europe and Asia.

-In 1950, the Law on self-management introduced worker's councils.
-The "beginning of the end of bureaucracy" was declared along the pretenses of the Marxist concept of withering away of the state under the "Factories to the workers'!" parole.
-According to Boris Kanzleiter, the inspiration for workers' councils came from the People's councils - the revolutionary governing bodies of the People's Liberation Army and the Paris Commune.
-The 1953 Yugoslav Constitutional Law, introduced self-management in the constitutional matter and transformed state property into social property.
+In 1950, the Law on self-management introduced workers' councils.
+The "beginning of the end of bureaucracy" was declared along the pretenses of the Marxist concept of withering away of the state under the "Factories to the workers!" parole.
+According to Boris Kanzleiter, the inspiration for workers' councils came from the People's councils – the revolutionary governing bodies of the People's Liberation Army and the Paris Commune.
+The 1953 Yugoslav Constitutional Law introduced self-management in the constitutional matter and transformed state property into social property.
 The 1963 Yugoslav Constitution, also called the Charter of Self-management, defined self-management and social property as supreme values and it defined Yugoslavia as a "socialist self-managed democratic community".